IE-482-582/Final-Project---Maze-Runners/README.md

 ---
 ## Running the Voice Command.

-- For launching the voice command, open a 2nd terminal window.
+- Open a new terminal window.
+For launching the voice command.

 ```
   cd ~/catkin_ws/src/rbx1/rbx1_speech/nodes/